 “I’ll have the ambassador from Zalta come up as soon as she’s ready.”

-A few minutes later the Zaltaen ambassador walked into the room and when both Lisa and Christina looked to her their jaw nearly dropped.
+A few minutes later the Zaltaen ambassador walked into the room and when both Sarah and Christina looked to her their jaw nearly dropped.
 There the Zaltaen ambassador was dressed very much like a normal human.
 She was wearing a business suit that was quite like what they themselves were wearing, skirt and all.

 “Hello,” the Zaltaen said as she bowed to the two of them.
 “I’m Reladris of the House of Skywind.”
 All she received was unblinking stares.
 “What?” she asked as she sat across the table from the two human women.